Hello! How can we help?

 For the purpose of collecting mapping data, you need a drone that will ‘talk’ to the mapping mission planning apps, and tag the photos you take with location information (e.g. latitude, longitude, altitude).
 DJI has a great range of options, but stay away from the Mavic Mini at the moment as it’s not compatible with mapping apps.
 If you’re in Australia, visit our Education Partner She Maps for a great deal on DJI products.

-That is extremely simple, just click HERE and join our mission!
+That is extremely simple, just click HERE, scroll to the bottom of the page, and put your contact details in our form!
 We will keep you informed about our status every Wednesday.

 We absolutely recommend you start with your drone’s instruction manual!
 There’s always some really useful stuff in there.
 Make sure that you also check your local regulations so that you keep safe and are flying legally.
 You may also need to register your drone, do a course, or even get a license to fly it, so please take the time to find out the rules in your country.